 Tips for Learning to Ski or Snowboard: Teen and Adult Lessons

-Group lessons might not be the way to go for first-time adults.
+For adults, group lessons might not be the way to go for first-time skiers.
 Group adult lessons combine too many people with different levels of fitness.
-Try a semi-private or private lesson for adults learning to ski or snowboard for the first time.

-Some resorts, such as Liberty Mountain Resort, offer groups or lessons just for women.
-Since most moms take a sizable break to have and raise families, we need a little encouragement to get back on the skis.
+Women-only ski groups offer a comfortable environment to learn to ski or snowboard.
+Since many moms take a sizable break to raise families, we need a little encouragement to get back on the skis.

 How to Dress for a Ski Getaway

 Before I buy new stuff, I dig out what my kids already have.
-If you have to buy, head first to thrift stores and the Internet for deals on like-new kids gear.
+If you have to buy, head first to thrift stores and the Internet for deals on gently used youth gear.

 Layering is the name of the game here.
 And each person perceives cold differently so I tend to over-layer rather than under-layer.
 It’s easier to remove a layer than to add a layer you forgot at home.

-Snow Bibs or Pants–I prefer bibs for most kids since ski pants are hard to fit around a kid’s waist.
-Everyone gets black so I can hand them down.
+- Snow Bibs or Pants.
+I prefer bibs for most kids since ski pants are hard to fit around a kid’s waist.
+Everyone gets black bibs so I can hand them down.
 Kids sit in the snow a lot, so I spray the pants with water repellent, especially the seats of the pants.

-Hand Warmers—Tiny pouches that warm up when needed.
+- Hand and feet Warmers.
+Tiny pouches that warm up when needed.
 Buy them at home and bring them with you to the resort.
-They work wonders for cold hands and they can be expensive at ski resorts.
+They work wonders for cold hands and feet.
+They’re also available at resorts.